What defines your seniority?Apr 05, 2021

 This is something that I always try to observe while talking to potential candidates, but it is not always easy to notice.
 Especially when dealing with technical discussion is good to see how the other person reacts to something that is not certainly correct, and how they try to convince to follow their way without feeling like they are imposing rather than explaining an idea.

 The ability to reflect on everything we do gives the feeling of continuous improvement.
 Looking back on how things were done and how we could have taken a different approach in order to get a better result.
-Even in the times where the feedback is good by being self-critical, we can prove to ourselves that there is always room for improvement.
+Even in times where the feedback is good by being self-critical, we can prove to ourselves that there is always room for improvement.

 Being able to follow up a negotiation without being bias for just a feeling or your own preference should be key to always have a curious and objective mindset.